Shahriar-Mim/OOP-JDBC-Lab/README.md

 # OOP-JDBC-Lab
-The requirement i.e. the question of lab is been given above.
+The requirement i.e. the question of lab is been given above under the directory named "Requirement".